Steps to Setting Healthy Boundaries

 - Feeling responsible for the happiness of other individuals

-- Disempower you
+- Disempowering you

-- Weaken your sense of self-identity
+- Weakening your sense of self-identity

 Tips for Setting Healthy Boundaries

-You Are Allowed to Have Boundaries
+First and Foremost: Remember You Are Allowed to Have Boundaries

-Often, individuals will feel as though they are being mean when they set boundaries, but this is not the case.
+Quite often, individuals will feel as though they are being mean when they set boundaries, but this is not the case.
 Boundaries allow you to set up walls or a means of protection where you can feel safe and happy.
 You do not have to please others when you set your boundaries, and you are entitled to have your boundaries in relationships.

 Other's Feelings Are Not More Important Than Yours

-Take Your Time in Setting Your Boundaries
+Take Your Time When Setting Your Boundaries

 When you identify that you need to set boundaries, you should approach the process respectfully, clearly, and calmly.
 You do not want to make any aggressive decisions, but you do want to make sure that your voice is heard and clear.
 If you are unsure of what your boundaries need to be, you should take the time to think about what it is you want most and start slowly.